-- 1. Describe how the CPU interacts with internal hardware, peripheral hardware, and communication hardware. - 2.
-Demonstrate how data is represented in a computer system in terms of binary and hexadecimal and be able to convert values between decimal, binary and hexadecimal. - 3.
-Identify various system software, utility software, and application software in terms of role, features, and functionality. - 4.
-Identify systems development techniques like the Systems Development Life Cycle. - 5.
-Apply programming constructs such as input and output statements, decision structures and loops, methods, Objects, arrays and sorting algorithms in Java. - 6.
+- 1. Solve information processing problems by using the Java Programming Language to produce well designed computer programs to (GE 4) - 2.
+Produce findings in writing using the Internet and various technology databases such as the ACM Digital Library for research on computer topics (GE IL, GE 1). - 3.
+Recognize and articulate the ethical issues surrounding the use of computers in society (GE ER) - 4.
+Describe how the CPU interacts with internal hardware, peripheral hardware, and communication hardware. - 5.
+Demonstrate how data is represented in a computer system in terms of binary and hexadecimal and be able to convert values between decimal, binary and hexadecimal. - 6.
+Identify various system software, utility software, and application software in terms of role, features, and functionality. - 7.
+Identify systems development techniques like the Systems Development Life Cycle.

+- 8. Apply programming constructs such as input and output statements, decision structures and loops, methods, Objects, arrays and sorting algorithms in Java. - 9.
 Use algorithm design methods as a model for the writing, debugging, and testing of a Java program to solve a problem.